cobaltrisen/capsule-warfare/README.md

-# Pillbox
+# Capsule Warfare
-Pillbox is a _quality_ first person shooter that I am in the process of making.
+Capsule Warfare is a _quality_ first person shooter that I am in the process of making.